 They are the most common worm infestations in chickens.

 The naked eye can see the worms as they are pretty long – they can grow up to 6 inches (12 cm) in some cases.

 They live in the small intestine of the chicken.

 These worms can cause pale comb and wattles, decreased appetite, shabby appearance, diarrhea, wasting, and stunted growth.

 In severe overloads, they can cause an intestinal blockage killing the bird.

 Manson’s eye worm used to be a solely tropical disease, but in recent years has moved into the warmer areas of the temperate zones – such as the southern States of the US.

-Infection is usually caused by infected cockroaches although infected feed, bedding or poop from an infected bird can spread the disease.
+Infection is usually caused by infected cockroaches, although infected feed, bedding, or poop from an infected bird can spread the disease.

 They live in the ceca of the chicken and have a direct lifecycle.